Total Fire Ban

 Puffing Billy Railway regularly reviews its Fire Prevention Plans with the intention of minimising the fire risk within and adjacent to the railway corridor.

-The annual ground fuel reduction program commences in November.
-In the majority of areas this program covers the railway ground from boundary to boundary and is carried out using hand held brush cutters, tractor and slasher, rail mounted flail mower and a wood chipper.
+The annual lineside clearing program commences in November with fuel reduction works covering the railway corridor from boundary to boundary.
+Manual and mechanic methods are used varying from hand weeding to using hand-held brush cutters, tractor and slasher, flail mower and a wood chipper.

-This work which is very much weather dependent has, in past years, consumed some 1000 man days of effort and it is anticipated that the coming year will be no different.
-Regular work gangs the railway are working online side clearing between Belgrave and Gembrook with this program.
+In past years, this work has consumed some 1,000 man days of effort and it is anticipated that the coming year will be no different.
+Throughout the lineside clearing program, regular gangs are working within the corridor and around stations between Belgrave and Gembrook.

 These safety devices are checked for serviceability by maintenance staff prior to and during the Fire Danger Season.
 Locomotive crews are required to check the safety devices for serviceability and correct operation on a daily basis.

 On days of Total Fire Ban, diesel locomotives will normally be operated in place of steam locomotives.
-Services between Lakeside and Gembrook may be suspended on these days.
+Services between Lakeside and Gembrook will be suspended on these days.

 Training/Emergency Services Liaison

 Annual training sessions are carried out for Fire Patrol crew members and other railway staff.
-The railway maintains close contact with local CFA brigades and other emergency service providers.
+The railway maintains close contact with local CFA brigades and other emergency service providers including annual familiarisation training from Belgrave to Gembrook.